Young Sheldon: Seasons 4–5 (set in 1991–1993)

-Seasons 6–7 (1993–1994)
+Seasons 6–7 (set in 1993–1994)

 The final seasons focus on major life transitions and family upheaval as the series approaches its conclusion.
 Georgie's relationship with Mandy becomes central to the family's story when she becomes pregnant with his child.
-The couple eventually marries, and Mandy gives birth to their daughter Constance, nicknamed "CeeCee" after Meemaw, in early 1993.
+The couple later gets married, and Mandy gives birth to their daughter Constance, nicknamed "CeeCee" after Meemaw, in early 1993.
 This development forces both Georgie and the Cooper family to confront adult responsibilities and consequences.

 George Sr.'s health becomes a growing concern throughout the seventh season.
 The family deals with various stressors, including the aftermath of a tornado that forces extended family members to temporarily live together.
 George Sr. receives an offer for a prestigious coaching position at Rice University in Houston, which would require the family to relocate.
 However, before he can accept the opportunity, George Sr. suffers a fatal heart attack while at work in season seven, episode twelve.
 The off-screen death occurs as the family waits for him to return home for a planned family photograph, leaving Mary, Meemaw, and the children to cope with the sudden loss.

 The series concludes with Sheldon's academic achievements leading to his acceptance at the California Institute of Technology for graduate studies.
 At age fourteen, he makes the difficult decision to leave his grieving family in Texas and move to California to pursue his scientific career.
 The finale depicts adult Sheldon composing his childhood memoir and reflecting on the past, with appearances from his wife Amy and allusions to their children, providing closure to Sheldon's formative years while connecting to his future as established in The Big Bang Theory.